Guidelines For Submitting Older Titles

 Selection

 Libraries should use accepted professional selection criteria when considering older titles.
-Before sending these items to PLS Cataloging, library directors or other selectors should review them based on selection criteria and physical condition.
+Before submitting these items for cataloging, library directors or other selectors should review them based on selection criteria and physical condition.

 A few general guidelines include: